milosgajdos/ncs/examples/caffe-squeezenet/README.md

 This example uses C/C++ NCSDK 2.0, so make sure you have it installed by following the instructions [here](https://movidius.github.io/ncsdk/install.html)

+Note, since the 2.0 API does not seem to work properly on macOS, you won't be able to run this example on macOS.
+Everything works fine on Linux, in particular this example was tested on `Ubuntu 16.04`

 ## Running the example

+Note, the example program contains hardcoded paths to the compiled Movidius graph file, the image of acoustic guitar and the SqueezeNet labels.

-You can run this example as follows
+You can run this example as follows:

 ```console
 go run main.go